 The park is gradually becoming better known in the district.
-The Trust would like to build upon its successes so far and encourage more people to visit the park, but is restricted because there is no appropriate reception and visitor centre within the park to welcome people and provide a venue for activities.
+The Trust would like to build upon its successes so far and encourage more people to visit, but is restricted because there is no appropriate reception and visitor centre within the park to welcome people and provide a venue for activities.
 The purpose of the building is to create a flexible environment, ideally positioned to welcome an ever increasing number of visitors and provide a base from which they can then explore the many diverse and interesting features that Highfield Park has to offer.

 It is being built on the old storage compound adjacent to the car park on the ‘Cell Barnes’ side of the park near West Lodge.